mediar-solutions/ds-challenge/ds_challenge.md

 Every analysis that we perform on the data relies on, at least, the following three metrics, calculated for each category and for each area of the store:

-* Exposition :  How many people were exposed to that category or area?
+* Exposure :  How many people were exposed to that category or area?
 Meaning, how many people were identified on the area of that item?

 * Engagement : What is the average engagement power of a given category or area?
 Meaning, how long does someone, on average, spend on a given area?
 It's defined as the average time spent by shoppers spent on each area.